Computing exact distributions part 3

 Figure 6.
 Geometrical interpreation of \(dx_1\) and \(dx_2\).

-In general if we transform the variables according to the rules \(x = x\left( y \right)\) where to , then volume element \(d{x_1}d{x_2}....d{x_n}\) changes according to the rule \[d{x_1}d{x_2}....d{x_n} = J\left( {x \to y} \right)d{y_1}d{y_2}....d{y_n}\] where \(J\left( {x \to y} \right)\) denotes the Jacobian of the transformation of \(x\) to \(y\), and it is given by \[J\left( {x \to y} \right) = \left| {\left[ {\begin{array}{*{20}{c}} {\frac{{\partial {x_1}}}{{\partial {y_1}}}}&{\frac{{\partial {x_1}}}{{\partial {y_2}}}}& \cdots &{\frac{{\partial {x_1}}}{{\partial {y_n}}}}\\ {\frac{{\partial {x_2}}}{{\partial {y_1}}}}&{\frac{{\partial {x_2}}}{{\partial {y_2}}}}& \cdots &{\frac{{\partial {x_2}}}{{\partial {y_n}}}}\\ \vdots & \vdots & \ddots & \vdots \\ {\frac{{\partial {x_n}}}{{\partial {y_1}}}}&{\frac{{\partial {x_n}}}{{\partial {y_2}}}}& \cdots &{\frac{{\partial {x_n}}}{{\partial {y_n}}}} \end{array}} \right]} \right|,\] where in this case \(\left| . \right|\) denotes both the determinant and the absolute value.
+In general if I transform the variables according to the rules \(x = x\left( y \right)\) where to , then volume element \(d{x_1}d{x_2}....d{x_n}\) changes according to the rule \[d{x_1}d{x_2}....d{x_n} = J\left( {x \to y} \right)d{y_1}d{y_2}....d{y_n}\] where \(J\left( {x \to y} \right)\) denotes the Jacobian of the transformation of \(x\) to \(y\), and it is given by \[J\left( {x \to y} \right) = \left| {\left[ {\begin{array}{*{20}{c}} {\frac{{\partial {x_1}}}{{\partial {y_1}}}}&{\frac{{\partial {x_1}}}{{\partial {y_2}}}}& \cdots &{\frac{{\partial {x_1}}}{{\partial {y_n}}}}\\ {\frac{{\partial {x_2}}}{{\partial {y_1}}}}&{\frac{{\partial {x_2}}}{{\partial {y_2}}}}& \cdots &{\frac{{\partial {x_2}}}{{\partial {y_n}}}}\\ \vdots & \vdots & \ddots & \vdots \\ {\frac{{\partial {x_n}}}{{\partial {y_1}}}}&{\frac{{\partial {x_n}}}{{\partial {y_2}}}}& \cdots &{\frac{{\partial {x_n}}}{{\partial {y_n}}}} \end{array}} \right]} \right|,\] where in this case \(\left| . \right|\) denotes both the determinant and the absolute value.

 To summarise, consider the probability of a set A \[\Pr \left\{ A \right\} = \int\limits_A {pdf\left( x \right)dx}\] and transform the variable of integration according to the rule \(x = x\left( y \right)\).
-We know that \[\Pr \left\{ A \right\} = \int\limits_{A'} {pdf\left( {x\left( y \right)} \right)J\left( {x \to y} \right)dy}\] where \(A = x\left( {A'} \right)\).
-So if \(pdf\left( x \right)\) is the density of x, and then transform \(x \to y\) then the density of y is \[pdf\left( y \right) = pdf\left( {x\left( y \right)} \right)J\left( {x \to y} \right).\] We now need to find ways for calculating the jacobian in more complex situations.
+I know that \[\Pr \left\{ A \right\} = \int\limits_{A'} {pdf\left( {x\left( y \right)} \right)J\left( {x \to y} \right)dy}\] where \(A = x\left( {A'} \right)\).
+So if \(pdf\left( x \right)\) is the density of x, and then transform \(x \to y\) then the density of y is \[pdf\left( y \right) = pdf\left( {x\left( y \right)} \right)J\left( {x \to y} \right).\] I now need to find ways for calculating the jacobian in more complex situations.